marytts/marytts-wiki/VoiceImportToolsTutorial.md

 6. [Publishing-a-MARY-TTS-Voice](https://github.com/marytts/marytts/wiki/Publishing-a-MARY-TTS-Voice)

 **Requirements:**
-- Operating System - Linux (Recommended)
+- Operating System - Linux (Strongly recommended)
-- MARY TTS Recent Version - [Download MARY TTS including Voice import tools](https://github.com/marc1s/marytts#readme)
+- MARY TTS Recent Version - [Download MARY TTS including Voice import tools](https://github.com/marytts/marytts/releases)
+- (be sure Java 7 or higher is already installed – else type “sudo apt-get install openjdk-7-jdk” or visit https://www.java.com/en/download/)

 (You may be able to use other operating systems such as Mac OS X or Windows if you can get the dependencies to work, which are described below)

 **Dependent Tools:**
 - Praat - For pitch marks.
-On Ubuntu-like systems, install the praat package.
-Otherwise, download [Praat](http://www.fon.hum.uva.nl/praat)
+On Ubuntu-like systems, install the praat package by typing “sudo apt-get install praat” into the command line.
+Otherwise, download [Praat](http://www.fon.hum.uva.nl/praat).
 - Edinburgh Speech Tools – For MFCCs and Wagon (CART).
-On Ubuntu-like systems, install the speech-tools package.
+On Ubuntu-like systems, install the speech-tools package (“sudo apt-get install speech-tools”).
 Otherwise, download and install manually [Speech Tools](http://www.cstr.ed.ac.uk/projects/speech_tools/).
 The path for this tool can be provided with the general settings:

     db.estDir  : /path/to/Festival/speech_tools/